 Ultimately I’d love this porch.

-Or I’d settle for any of the other porches in this post Paula wrote a few months ago.
+Or I’d settle for any of the front porch ideas in this post Paula wrote a few months ago.
 But for now I’m stuck to a small budget made smaller by my Sports Addict’s recent ACL surgery.
 With this in mind I’d decided not to pursue my porch decorating fetish for the time being.
 Brooke on the other hand caught the decorate-the-front-porch-now bug.
 She got the great idea to go to the local goodwill store (D.I. for anyone on the Wasatch Front) and see what she might be able to use to decorate outside.
 Just going along to help her wouldn’t hurt…right?

 She ended up finding some great baskets and a simple chair she decided she could spray paint.